'Legend dairy' man carries ice cream and dry ice up Colorado peak as treat for other hikers

 Photos on social media show the man in a camping chair, a beer nestled in the armrest, wearing sunglasses with a fake mustache attached to it.
 Members of a Facebook group for people dedicated to climbing the state's “14ers” called him a hero, with one declaring him "legend dairy.”

-Some also marveled at his ability to climb the mountain with such a heavy pack.
+Some also marveled at his ability to climb the mountain with such a heavy pack at elevations where the thin air can make it hard to carry just your own body up.

 Blaine Griffin said the man later zoomed past them on the way down the mountain, this time without his costume, making him think he had climbed it many times.